ecsdigital/web-dev-backend-ttt-test/README.md

 # Getting started

-Your first task will be to fork and clone this repo and follow the instructions below.
+Your first task will be to a repo for the test (e.g. on gitlab or github) and follow the instructions below.

-Once you have finished, please email us the URL to your fork (**don't** issue a pull request).
+Once you have finished, please email us the URL to your repo with instructions on how to run the application.

-Please make commits as you go (> 1 and < 100) and provide instructions to run the application.
+Please make commits as you go (> 1 and < 100).

 ## The Story